Yaneraz/less/README.md

 ##### Arguments
 File(s) or directory that will be passed to the transpiler.
 For now we should specify only style.less.

-Later files with "_" in the beginning will be imported to main (style.less), others will create css file with theirs filename.
+Later files with "_" in the beginning will be imported to main (style.less), others will create css file with theirs filename, like this was done in SASS/SCSS.

 ##### Working directory
 Specify the directory to which the transpiler will be applied.
 If not specified - working directory is the directory of the current file.